-On March 18, 2016 the EU signed an agreement on refugees with Turkey in an attempt to prevent the deepening of the most serious migration crisis in Europe since World War II.
-Under this agreement, Turkey committed to accept the return of all irregular migrants that transited through the country in exchange for re-energized accession negotiations, concessions on visa liberalization for Turkish citizens and billions of euros in assistance for refugees relocated to Turkey.
+On March 18, 2016 the EU signed a deal on refugees with Turkey in an attempt to prevent the deepening of the most serious migration crisis in Europe since World War II.
+Under this agreement, Turkey committed to accept the return of all irregular migrants that transited through the country in exchange for re-energised accession negotiations, concessions on visa liberalisation for Turkish citizens and billions of euros in assistance for refugees relocated to Turkey.

-With regard to the agreement, Egyptian sources referred to Turkey as a country that is "trading" with the refugees' souls in the intention of inciting the EU to move forward in the accession process.
-The EU critical position towards the refugees' deal with Turkey shows how this driver underlines conflict between Turkey and the EU.
-The Egyptian press indicates that Sarkozy is completely against the refugees' deal with Turkey and the financial and visa-related concessions granted to the latter (2017A1).
-He considers it as an "insult" to the EU that becomes the subject of "manipulation by Turkish authorities."
-Egyptian newspapers underscore the government condemnation of the deal whereby Turkey is "using" Syrian refugees as a means to negotiate its accession to the EU, which turned refugees' camps into "centres of detention" and instigated the UNHCR's reserves (2016A1; 2017A2).
+Egyptian sources refer to Turkey as a country that is "trading" with the refugees' souls in an attempt to incite the EU to move forward with the accession process.
+The EU's critical position toward the refugees deal illustrates the underlying conflict between Turkey and the EU.
+The Egyptian press indicates former French President Sarkozy is firmly opposed to the agreement, particularly the financial and visa-related concessions, which he considers an "insult" to the EU that has become subject to "Turkish authorities' manipulations."
+Egyptian newspapers underscore the government's condemnation of the deal whereby Turkey is "using" Syrian refugees as a means to negotiate its accession to the EU, which turned refugees' camps into "centres of detention" and instigated the UNHCR's reserves (2016A1; 2017A2).
 Also, it is mentioned that Turkey's demand to have access to the Schengen area by July 2016 and to make further progress in the accession negotiations seem an impossible step to achieve in return for limiting the flows of refugees to the EU (2017A1).
-This argument is further highlighted by the following quotes reported by al-Shuruq newspaper: "Erdoğan threatens the EU: I will teach you vandalism and if you continue to act that way no European citizen will feel safe anywhere;" "Turkey will abrogate the deal in case the EU doesn't fulfil its promises of granting free access to Turkish citizens to the Schengen area" (2017A1).
+This argument is further highlighted by the following quotes reported by al-Shuruq newspaper: "Erdoğan threatens the EU: I will teach you vandalism and if you continue to act that way no European citizen will feel safe anywhere"; "Turkey will abrogate the deal in case the EU doesn't fulfil its promises of granting free access to Turkish citizens to the Schengen area" (2017A1).